-Employee Assistance
+7. Employee Assistance

-- 10.1.
-Glasgow Life have contracted an Employee Assistance Provider (EAP) to provide counselling and information services to employees. - 10.2.
-In all cases of absence due to psychological conditions, line managers will remind employees of the EAP support services available and the routes to make contact. - 10.3.
+Glasgow Life have contracted an Employee Assistance Provider (EAP) to provide counselling and information services to employees.

+In all cases of absence due to psychological conditions, line managers will remind employees of the EAP support services available and the routes to make contact.

 Periods of absence, particularly long term, can lead to anxiety about health, returning to work and finances.
 Therefore it will often be appropriate to bring the EAP service to employee's attention even when the absence is not related to mental health.

-- 10.4.
-In cases of absence related to allegations of workplace bullying and harassment, the employee should be reminded of the contact details of the EAP's dedicated Bullying and Harassment helpline. - 10.5.
-In circumstances in which employees consent to EAP progress reports being submitted to management, the line manager will meet with the employee to discuss the content of the report.
+In cases of absence related to allegations of workplace bullying and harassment, the employee should be reminded of the contact details of the EAP.

+In circumstances in which employees' consent to EAP progress reports being submitted to management, the line manager will meet with the employee to discuss the content of the report.

-Occupational Health Consultation (Attendance Management Related)
+8. Occupational Health Consultation (Attendance Management Related)

-- 11.1.
-Glasgow Life have a contracted Occupational Health Provider (OHP) to provide management with information and advice in relation to employee health and the workplace. - 11.2.
-The primary role of occupational health is to provide independent management advice, the undertaking of diagnosis and treatment lies with the employee's primary health care provider (NHS). - 11.3.
-In most long term absence situations and some short term intermittent absences, referral to occupational health will be made to establish: - The impact of the employee's health condition on their ability to perform their duties - The likelihood of full recovery and time frame - A timescale for return to work - What duties the employee may be capable of performing and in what timescale - If the Equality Act 2010 is likely to apply - Suggestion of reasonable adjustments which may support the employee to return to work / maintain attendance at work - 11.4.
-Occupational health reports enable managers to make informed decisions when managing an employee's attendance within the terms of this policy.
-Any decision relating to the employee is the responsibility of Management and not the Occupational Health Provider. - 11.5.
-The outcome report following an Occupational Health consultation should be discussed with the employee and a copy of the report provided to the employee if requested.
+Glasgow Life have a contracted Occupational Health Provider to provide management with information and advice in relation to employee health and the workplace.

+The primary role of Occupational Health is to provide independent management advice, the undertaking of diagnosis and treatment lies with the employee's primary health care provider (NHS).

+In most long term absence situations and some short term intermittent absences, referral to Occupational Health will be made to establish:

+- The impact of the employee's health condition on their ability to perform their duties - The likelihood of full recovery and time frame - A timescale for return to work - What duties the employee may be capable of performing and in what timescale - If the Equality Act 2010 is likely to apply - Suggestion of reasonable adjustments which may support the employee to return to work / maintain attendance at work

+Occupational health reports enable line managers to make informed decisions when managing an employee's attendance within the terms of this policy.
+Any decision relating to the employee is the responsibility of Management and not the Occupational Health Provider.

+The outcome report following an Occupational Health consultation should be discussed with the employee and a copy of the report provided to the employee.

-Occupational Health Consultation (Musculoskeletal Interventions)
+9. Occupational Health Consultation (Musculoskeletal Interventions)

-- 12.1.
-Where an employee is suffering from an untreated musculoskeletal condition which is impacting upon attendance or performance at work, a musculoskeletal referral to occupational health will be made to provide advice to the employee and manager. - 12.2.
-The occupational health provider will triage the referral and identify an appropriate course of action which may include telephone and/or face to face consultation.
-Where appropriate employees will be advised of exercises to improve their condition and in some instances treatment by means of physical manipulation will be provided. - 12.3.
-The outcome report following an Occupational Health consultation should be discussed with the employee and a copy of the report provided to the employee if requested.
+Where an employee is suffering from an untreated musculoskeletal condition which is impacting upon attendance or performance at work, a musculoskeletal referral to Occupational Health will be made to provide advice to the employee and line manager.

+The Occupational Health provider will triage the referral and identify an appropriate course of action which may include telephone and/or face to face consultation.
+Where appropriate employees will be advised of exercises to improve their condition and in some instances treatment by means of physical manipulation will be provided.

+The outcome report following an Occupational Health consultation should be discussed with the employee and a copy of the report provided to the employee.

 Note: Musculoskeletal referrals often result in provision of advice from a physiotherapist over the telephone and do not require "hands-on" manipulation.
-The occupational health provider will decide upon the appropriate method of delivery of advice and treatment.
+The Occupational Health provider will decide upon the appropriate method of delivery of advice and treatment.

-Phased Return to Work
+10. Phased Return to Work